CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-05.md

     ![](../media/Lab-05/lab-5-last.png)

-## Review
+## Summary:

-In this lab, you learned how to configure Microsoft Fabric open mirrored databases.
-You started by creating an open mirrored database within the Fabric environment.
-Next, you wrote change data into the landing zone to ensure proper synchronization.
-You then initiated the mirroring process to enable data replication across systems.
-Finally, you monitored the mirroring process to maintain data consistency and resolve any issues encountered during synchronization.
+In this lab, you have accomplished the following:

+- **Created an open mirrored database** to enable real-time data synchronization across different environments.
+- **Written change data to the landing zone** and **monitored the replication process** to ensure successful data synchronization and consistency.

 ### Congratulations!
 You have successfully finished the lab.